Internal Statistical Consultation Service (ISCS)

 Terms and conditions

-- We reserve the right to refuse to capture and/or analyse data collected without the involvement of the internal consultation team at the onset of the research project.
+- We reserve the right to refuse to capture and/or analyse data collected without the involvement of the internal consultation team at the onset of the research project, should the data not uphold the standards required for the analysis.

 - Consultations are scheduled on a first-come-first-served basis.

-- The nature and extent of the research should be such that it is publishable as an article in a journal.
-It is expected that the contribution of the statistical consultant/s is acknowledged by granting co-authorship.
+- The nature and extent of the research should be such that it is publishable as an article in an accredited journal.
+It is expected that the contribution of the statistical consultant/s results in co-authorship.
 This entails at least the editing of the statistical section of the article by the statistical consultant/s.
-For record-keeping purposes we require that an electronic copy of the final article and/or thesis/dissertation be sent to us at completion of the project.
+For record-keeping purposes we require that an electronic copy of the final submitted article be sent to us at completion of the project and a notification should be send once the article has been published.

 Share this page